jpsm83/health/documentation/n8n/article_translation.md

 ## CRITICAL ENFORCEMENT RULES

-- **mediaContext & Social Media**: REWRITE (not translate) to ensure character limits are met
+- **mediaContext, SEO & Social Media**: REWRITE (not translate) to ensure character limits are met
-- **SEO & Content**: TRANSLATE first, then rewrite if character limits are exceeded
+- **Content**: TRANSLATE first, then rewrite if character limits are exceeded
-- **Hashtags are part of the text and must be inclued and count for rules of max characters limit**
+- **Hashtags are part of the text and must be included and count for rules of max characters limit**
 - If ANY property exceeds its limit, you MUST rewrite that specific value to fit
 - Count characters carefully for each individual property
 - This applies to ALL nested properties in mediaContext, seo, content, and socialMedia